mramshaw/Kubernetes/README.md

 https://github.com/mramshaw/istio-ingress-tutorial

-This last project can be run locally.
+These last projects can be run locally.

 #### Cloud Django (Running Python and Django in the cloud with gunicorn)